+Figure 1 - Netscape Navigator 1.22

-(Slide 2) This is the front page of The New York Times of December 11 1995.
+(Slide 2) This is the front page of The New York Times of December 11 1995 ( figure 2).
 Now you can see here Shimon Peres.
-We can go to the Web site and you can see why it's Shimon Peres and what was he doing in New York.
+We can go to the Web site and you can see why it's Shimon Peres and what was he doing in New York (Nearly 15,000 people crowded into Madison Square Garden to honor the memory of Yitzhak Rabin, braving a long, bone-chilling wait outside to accord the slain Israeli Prime Minister and his quest for peace the kind of unanimous mass tribute from American Jewry he never enjoyed while alive.

+Several thousand were turned away at the arena's doors and missed sorrowful speeches by Prime Minister Shimon Peres of Israel, Vice President Al Gore and the widowed Leah Rabin.
 This is Hong Kong and this is the headline on the front page of the New York Times in December 11 1995.
 The secure digital files just got a little less secure.
 What does that mean?
 So there was a researcher called Paul Kocher, his age was 22.
-He lives in San Francisco and he just released a paper called Timing attacks on implementations of Diffie-Helman, RSA, DSS and other systems.
+He lives in San Francisco and he just released a paper called Timing attacks on implementations of Diffie-Helman, RSA, DSS and other systems [1].
 And he basically said that he can attack all of the modern cryptography.
 He published this paper before he published it online.
 He wrote about it to a mailing list.
-In these days there was a mailing list called Cypherpunks which is a mailing list which includes all sorts of people who were entering the cyber neuro, there mathematicians, photographers but also artists and anarchists and so on.
+In these days there was a mailing list called Cypherpunks which is a mailing list which includes all sorts of people who were entering the cyber neuro, there mathematicians, photographers but also artists and anarchists and so on (A cypherpunk is any activist advocating widespread use of strong cryptography and privacy-enhancing technologies as a route to social and political change.
+Originally communicating through the Cypherpunks electronic mailing list, informal groups aimed to achieve privacy and security through proactive use of cryptography.).